-Truly high performing teams are still all too rare in the business world, but nevertheless this remains the aspiration of most businesses and team heads.
+Truly high performing teams are still all too rare in the business world.
+Nevertheless, team development for high performance remains a key aspiration of most businesses and team heads.

-High performing teamwork can deliver so much for the individuals, the team and the overall business in both financial and qualitative terms, so rightly is a viable aspiration in which many businesses invest.
+High performing team work can deliver so much for the individuals, the team and the overall business in both financial and qualitative terms.
+I

 High performing teams are also considered to be one of the key outputs of great leadership, and a robust measurement of the effectiveness of any leader.